Absolute Galois group: Uses in the geometrization of the local Langlands correspondence

-In their 2022 paper on the geometrization of the local Langlands correspondence, Laurent Fargues and Peter Scholze looked to recover information about a ring E via its absolute Galois group, which is isomorphic to the Étale fundamental group of Spec(E).
+In their 2022 paper on the geometrization of the local Langlands correspondence, Laurent Fargues and Peter Scholze looked to recover information about a local field E via its absolute Galois group, which is isomorphic to the étale fundamental group of Spec(E).
 This result was calculated while trying to evaluate the Weil group (which itself is a variant of the absolute Galois group) of E. This result arrives from the idea of the automorphism group G(E) of the trivial G-torsor over Spec(E); thus, G(E) relates to information over Spec(E), which is an anabelian question.